TheGhouls/oct/doc/introduction.rst

 .. image:: images/oct-basic.png

-So this is it, a bunch of turrets shooting at the target and sending information to the HQ
+So this is it, a bunch of turrets shooting at the target and sending information to the HQ.